 Apart from the cash held for the operation of the School, Clitheroe Royal Grammar School has no realisable investments.
 With respect to its cash holdings the Trustees have adopted a low-risk strategy.
 In addition to the main current account the School maintains an instant access deposit account.
 Suitable sweeping and switching procedures are in place at the School's bankers to ensure that adequate funds are available in the current account whilst maintaining a balance in the deposit account as high as possible.

-Towards the end of the 2021/2022 academic year the Trustees discussed and agreed upon widening this strategy and have taken steps to transfer part of their cash holdings into 6 and 12 month fixed term bonds, so as to benefit from recent increases in interest rates, whilst maintaining a low-risk approach to their investments.
+Additionally, in the 2021/2022 academic year the Trustees agreed upon widening this strategy and therefore took steps to transfer part of their cash holdings into 6 and 12 month fixed term bonds, so as to benefit from recent increases in interest rates, whilst maintaining a low-risk approach to their investments.
+This latter approach has proved to be successful, providing the School with extra valuable funds.